conan-io/docs/packaging/upload.rst

 You might be prompted for a username and password.
 The default conan server remote has a demo/demo account we can use for testing.

-The ``--all`` option will upload the package recipe plus all the package binaries.
+The ``--all`` option will upload the package recipe plus all the binary packages.
 Now try again to read the information from the remote (we refer to it as remote, even if it is running on your local machine, as it could be run on another server in your LAN):